 After clearing the largest hurdles of motherhood and regrettably, begrudgingly, and not-without-tears, launching her children onto the world, she looked around and realized she had a lot to say.
 Picking up a laptop, she got to work.

 Annabelle spends her days continuing to tackle the challenges of motherhood, for both her humans and canines.
 She also writes.
 And reads.
 And cleans.
 And cooks.
 And bakes.
 And cleans again.
-She also supports her husband, George, in an administrative capacity.
-Not necessarily in the home, but for their small business.
+She also supports her husband, George, in an administrative capacity for their small business.
 She’s in charge of payroll and cuts George’s checks.
 This leads to no marital acrimony.

 It was gold.
 It took off.
 Annabelle sat down and began to write and couldn’t stop.
-To date, having written almost a million words in the Carrows Family Chronicles, several items have become quite clear.
+To date, having written over a million words in the Carrows Family Chronicles and her second series on the Boston Clairvoyants, several items have become quite clear.
 Annabelle had a lot to say.
 Annabelle really enjoys writing.
-And although she hates all things technology, she begrudgingly pounds her head on her desk daily as obstacles are put in her path.
+And although she hates all things technology, she begrudgingly pounds her head on her desk daily as obstacles are thrown in her path.
 Almost a hero.

-Since adopting the Carrows Family and becoming one with them in her mind, she has rebelled against all intrusion of real-world responsibilities.
+Since entering her world of make-believe, she has rebelled against all intrusion of real-world responsibilities.
 Her house is a mess, but she tries.
 Her family is fed, but more often than not, on takeout.
 She vows to shower every day, but no, it’s a vow she’ll never keep.
 Her friends are neglected, but not in her heart.